pebble-tree/node-foundationdb/README.md

 - `fdb.encoders.`**json**: JSON encoding using the built-in JSON.stringify.
 This is not suitable for key encoding.
 - `fdb.encoders.`**tuple**: Encode values using FDB [tuple encoding](https://apple.github.io/foundationdb/data-modeling.html#tuples).
 [Spec here](https://github.com/apple/foundationdb/blob/master/design/tuple.md).

-**Beware** JSON encoding is generally unsuitable as a key encoding method for many reasons:
+**Beware** JSON encoding is generally unsuitable as a key encoding method:

 - JSON objects have no guaranteed encoding order.
 Eg `{a:4, b:3}` could be encoded as `{"a":4,"b":3}` or `{"b":3,"a":4}`.
 When fetching a key, FDB does an equality check on the encoded value, so you might find your data is gone when you go to fetch it again later.
 - When performing range queries, the lexographical ordering is undefined in innumerable ways.
 For example, `2` is lexographically after `10`.

 These problems are fixed by using [FDB tuple encoding](https://apple.github.io/foundationdb/data-modeling.html#tuples).
 Tuple encoding is supported by all FDB frontends, it formally (and carefully) defines ordering for all objects and it supports transparent concatenation (tuple.pack(`['a']`) + tuple.pack(`['b']`) === tuple.pack(`['a', 'b']`)).

+These problems only apply for key encoding.
+JSON is fine for encoding values, if a little space-inefficient.

 For example: